MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

 ## Next steps

-Have a look at the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_2.0.0b2/sdk/ai/azure-ai-projects/samples) folder, containing fully runnable Python code for synchronous and asynchronous clients.
+Have a look at the [Samples][samples] folder, containing fully runnable Python code for synchronous and asynchronous clients.

 ## Contributing